Open-Source-Drilling-Community/drillbotics-guidelines/README.md

 ### 7) Enable GitHub Pages

 **Settings → Pages**: Source = *Deploy from a branch*, Branch = `gh-pages` (created by `mike deploy`).

+If using a custom domain, set it in Pages settings and add a `CNAME` file on the `gh-pages` branch (e.g., commit a `CNAME` file once after the first deploy).

 ---